New Mexico Environment Department: Petroleum Storage Tank Bureau

 The Petroleum Storage Tank Bureau (PSTB) of the New Mexico Environment Department has the mandate of reducing, mitigating and eliminating threats to the environment posed by the release of petroleum products from storage tanks.

 Groundwater in parts of New Mexico, such as the Albuquerque Basin, may lie in thin aquifers that are very close to the surface and therefore very susceptible to contamination.

 Petroleum leaks are not infrequent.
 Of the three hundred storage tanks in the Española Basin, including tanks no longer in service, 137 releases were reported from the early 1990s until 2007, of which 96 had been closed.
 The PSTB has a Corrective Action Fund that may be used to clean up tank leaks and protect groundwater.

 In July 2012, it was reported that the remediation system at the Arroyo Honda petroleum storage tank outside Santa Fe, New Mexico was being upgraded under review of the PSTB, funded by the Corrective Action Fund.
 The site had a history of problems dating back to the 1960s, and wells for domestic water supply down gradient from the site had been contaminated.

 In January 2007, the petroleum storage tank bureau reported that there were sixty government-owned or -operated facilities with a total of 126 underground storage tanks.
 All of these had been inspected in the last three years, and there were no records of non-compliance with the guidelines.

 Starting in 2010 for larger storage tank owners, and by 2012 for all owners, the PSTB required that all petroleum storage tank operators had to have received approved training.

 In March 2012, the New Mexico Environment Department announced that they were going to implement stricter rules for storage of petroleum fuel in an effort to prevent leaks that could contaminate groundwater.
 If a storage facility is found to have problems, and does not correct them in a timely manner, the tank would be red-tagged and further fuel deliveries prohibited.
 The new rules eliminated the exemption for emergency generator tanks.

+Solid Waste Bureau

+The Solid Waste Bureau promotes solid waste management practices.
+These methods improve New Mexico's environment as well as its public health.